570 11

 Step 6: Seal with Polycrylic… x3

-I, again, let the stenciled floor dry for 24 hours, and now I’m going to seal it with Polycrylic.
+I, again, let the stenciled floor dry for 24 hours, and then sealed it with Polycrylic.
 If I were doing this in my laundry room, I probably wouldn’t seal the paint, as technically, this type of paint doesn’t require it.
 However, this is a bathroom, and it has more water/moisture, so I am taking the extra step to seal the floor.
 I still have this step left to do (and it’s on my list before next week’s reveal).
 I plan to go with 3 coats of the Polycrylic, allowing each coat to dry before applying the next.
 I’m hoping the 4″ foam roller will do the trick once again, as I love how quick and easy it works on the floor.

 Ignore all the junk on the sink (#reallifediy).
 But look how amazing this is all going to look with that vanity!